SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 The Quantum of US Currency => $0.01

-Two Troubling Ideas: the Speed of Light

-Puzzle of the Bl
+## Puzzle of the Blackbody Radiation
+("black" => opaque): from solid materials, liquids

+The radiation from hot, solid materials looks samey.